-I hadn’t thought much about shame until I read I Thought It Was Just Me (but it isn’t): Making the Journey from “What Will People Think?” to “I am Enough” by Brené Brown, Ph.D., LMSW.
+I hadn’t thought much about shame until I read I Thought It Was Just Me (but it isn’t): Making the Journey from “What Will People Think?“ to “I Am Enough” by Brené Brown, Ph.D., LMSW.
 Brown’s book opened my eyes to shame and its prevalence in everyday conversations.
-Her work made me aware of shame’s damaging effects to engaging in meaningful conversations, sharing our stories, nurturing friendships, and building community.
+Her work made me aware of shame’s damaging effects on engaging in meaningful conversations, sharing our stories, nurturing friendships, and building community.

 By recognizing shame and dealing with shame and its byproducts, I can pursue conversations on topics that frighten me; reveal my true feelings and struggles without fear of ridicule or rejection; and confront problematic remarks without returning shame to other people.

 Just as significantly, I can facilitate discussions that allow me (and others) to: